 Funded by: Innovate UK

-The project uses machine learning and big data to develop consumer protection solutions for the gambling industry, which aligns with the question's focus on data standards and sharing to support research and regulation.
+The project focuses on using machine learning and data analytics to develop consumer protection solutions in the gambling industry, aligning with the need for technical collaboration on data standards and sharing to support research and regulation.

 Gambling is a past time regularly enjoyed by almost half the adult UK population.
 A small but nevertheless significant number of participants are at risk of becoming 'problem gamblers' (someone who suffers negative conse...